AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Discussion

-A key limitation of our study is that all data were collected from a single surgical \ac{icu} in Germany.
-External validation is required to confirm the generalizability of our \ac{hsi} biomarker across different \acp{icu} and study populations.
-Furthermore, given the key strengths of our \ac{hsi} biomarker, which enables a rapid, non-invasive, cost-effective, and mobile assessment of sepsis diagnosis and mortality, investigating its performance in resource-constrained and time-critical settings, such as ambulances, emergency wards, and \ac{lmics}, is a promising future direction.
+Given the key strengths of our \ac{hsi}-based classification models, which enable a rapid, non-invasive, cost-effective, and mobile assessment of sepsis diagnosis and mortality, investigating their performance in resource-constrained and time-critical settings, such as ambulances, emergency wards, and \ac{lmics}, is a promising future direction.
+Furthermore, it would be valuable to explore whether \ac{hsi}, in addition to detecting septic patients, has the potential to identify individuals earlier in the disease progression, hours or even days before the onset of organ dysfunction.
 Additionally, since an estimated \SI{40}{\percent} of sepsis cases in 2017 occurred in children under 5 years old \autocite{rudd_burden_sepsis_2020}, expanding the cohort to include infants is of interest.

+Furthermore, while our observational study identified potential use cases and demonstrated high accuracy in automated \ac{hsi}-based sepsis diagnosis and mortality prediction, future interventional studies are needed to assess the clinical effectiveness of implementing an automated sepsis and mortality alert system based on our algorithms in the management of critically ill patients.
+Such studies should compare the system to the standard of care, evaluating its impact on key clinical outcomes, including reductions in mortality, morbidity, and length of hospital stay.
+To date, only few studies have systematically investigated the clinical effectiveness of automated sepsis and mortality alert systems \autocite{Zhang2022}.

+While we consider our single time-point measurements advantageous for enabling immediate diagnosis and low resource requirements, future studies collecting longitudinal \ac{hsi} data could expand the potential of \ac{hsi}.
+Longitudinal data could improve the understanding of disease progression by identifying features associated with clinical improvement or deterioration.